 The City will continue to build on the hundreds of millions of dollars in private and public investment in Springfield's downtown that occurred over the last decade.
-To that end, the City is investing \$4M in the redevelopment of the Court Square Hotel property adjacent to City Hall.
+One of the long awaited projects in downtown is the renovation to Court Square.
+The City has invested \$4M in the redevelopment of the Court Square Hotel property adjacent to City Hall.
 This historic building, once a symbol of Springfield as an early industrial and innovation hub, has been vacant and sliding into disrepair for decades.
 The restoration of this landmark hotel will be a sign of how far the City has come over the past decade.
 The building's return to the tax rolls is also emblematic of how public investment can help spur private development, which in turn allows the City to provide more resources for residents.
-Once completed, the Court Square Hotel will be converted into 64 housing units and provide 12,000 square feet of retail and restaurant space on the first floor.